clgi-technology/clgi-wordpress/README.md

 ---

-## 🌐 Requirements
+🌐 Requirements

-Github Account with PAT token - Needed to store Terraform code and run code via Github Actions Terraform Account with API Token - Neededd to store Terraform state for Terraform to remember what it has done previously AWS/Google/Azure Account with Role Tokens - Needed for Terraform to deploy a VM into
+GitHub Account with Personal Access Token (PAT) — Needed to store Terraform code and run code via GitHub Actions

+Terraform Account with API Token — Needed to store Terraform state so Terraform can remember what it has done previously

+AWS, Google Cloud (GCP), or Azure Account with role credentials — Needed for Terraform to deploy a VM into your cloud provider

 ---
 ## 🚀 Quick Start